Juelin-Liu/pebble/README.md

                                 ...]

                     // 3.
 Cached data is partitioned among all GPUs, however they cannot fetch data from each other
-                    // This is useful if graph topology is also partitioned during minibatch training and each gpu can only access its local graph and feature data.
                     // Results are 1D arrays of shape (num_partition)
-                    // num_p2p[a]: number of times partition a cached the required data "num_loc_hit": [...],
+                    // num_loc_hit[a]: number of times partition a has cached the required data "num_loc_hit": [...],

-                    // num_p2p[a]: number of times partition a does not cache the required data "num_loc_miss": [...]
+                    // num_loc_miss[a]: number of times partition a has not cache the required data "num_loc_miss": [...]

                 },